Running Wells Fargo just got even more thankless

-The banking world’s most thankless job just got more so.
-Wells Fargo’s (WFC.N) executive pay plan won approval on Tuesday from a scant 57% of shareholders, based on a preliminary count at the lender’s annual meeting – a level so low that it’s tantamount to failure.
+NEW YORK (Reuters Breakingviews) - The banking world’s most thankless job just got more so.
+Wells Fargo’s executive pay plan won approval on Tuesday from a scant 57% of shareholders, based on a preliminary count at the lender’s annual meeting – a level so low that it’s tantamount to failure.
 Chief Executive Charlie Scharf is at the sharp end of a system that tends to reward success more than risk.

 While Scharf’s $20.3 million for 2020 is enough for any human, a challenging job ought to come with rewards.
 Wells Fargo might have gained some goodwill had it been more conservative in its methods.
 Some two-thirds of Scharf’s package is deferred.
 JPMorgan does better there: although Jamie Dimon’s package is a plutocratic $31.5 million, he must wait to get almost 80% of it.